mathigon/textbooks/content/sequences/content.md

 _{.n}[[13]]_, _{.n}[[21]]_, _{.n}[[34]]_, _{.n}[[55]]_, _{.n}[[89]]_,
 _{.n}[[144]]_, …

-So in the 12th month, you'll have 144 pairs of rabbits!
+So in the 12th month, you’ll have 144 pairs of rabbits!

     figure: x-media(src="images/rabbits.jpg" width=600 height=230)

 ---
+> id: fibonacci

 These numbers are called the __Fibonacci Sequence__, named after the Italian mathematician [Leonardo Fibonacci](bio:fibonacci).

 ::: column.grow
 When Fibonacci was born in XXX, most people in Europe still used the Roman numeral system when writing numbers: IVX.
-Fibonacci's father was a merchant, and together they travelled to Northern Africa as well as the Middle East.
+Fibonacci’ father was a merchant, and together they travelled to Northern Africa as well as the Middle East.
 It was there, that Fibonacci first heard about the Arabic numeral system, which is essentially what we use today: 0, 1, 2, 3, …

-When he returned to Italy, Fibonacci wrote a book called _Liber Abaci_ (Latin for "The Book of Calculations").
+When he returned to Italy, Fibonacci wrote a book called _Liber Abaci_ (Latin for “The Book of Calculations”).
 In it, he first introduced the new Arabic numerals to European merchants, and they were an immediate success.
 ::: column(width=300)